 We enter a wide range of competitions and have had many successes.
 Our Athletics squads are particularly successful and we have two major competitive teams of boys and girls.
 Our Year 3/4 Squad has competed for the last six years and we have been Area and South City Champions six times, and City Champions three times, and runners up on two separate occasions.

-Our Year 5/6 Squad has managed to win Area and South City Championships 22 out of the last 23 years, and has achieved the feat of winning the City Championships 15 times out of the last 23 years.
+Year 5/6 Squad has managed to win Area and South City Championships 22 out of the last 23 years, and has achieved the feat of winning the City Championships15 times out of the last 23 years.
 Our Year 5/6 squad has also received the accolade of becoming County Champions in 2009 and in the last 6 years (all the years we have entered) St Michael in the Hamlet has never finished lower than 4th in the County Championship Finals.
-Our Athletics teams have regularly achieved the GOLD standard for National Indoor Athletics (AVIVA INDOOR ATHLETICS, recognised by the United Kingdom Athletics Association) and currently both squads hold this distinction.
+Athletics teams have regularly achieved the GOLD standard for National Indoor Athletics (AVIVA INDOOR ATHLETICS, recognised by the United Kingdom Athletics Association) and currently both squads hold this distinction.
 Our Year 5/6 squad holds second place in the County for the amount of individual events won, the Boys having won most in the County.
 Our Year 3/4 indoor athletics teams are currently the City of Liverpool Champions 2015/2016.
 We have successfully reached the City of Liverpool Final for the last six years.
 We were also City Champions both in 2012 and 2014.
 The Year 5 and 6 team finished 3rd in the City final 2016.
 This allowed the team to qualify for the Sportshall County Competition (LEVEL 3).
 In March the team competed really well.
 The standard was very high.
 We finished 4th overall in a very competitive event.
 Year 5 and 6 indoor athletic team (including Year 4 pupils) has just won the South Central Area winners in the LSSP competition.
 The team has now qualified for the City Final in January 2018.

 We also compete in the Liverpool Outdoor Athletics on an individual student basis and we are proud to boast many individual Liverpool Champions.
 In the last four years children from our school have won a total of 22 individual Liverpool Championships Winners medals, and twice have broken Liverpool Outdoor Athletics Individual Records.
 The year 5 boys team has also taken second place overall in the first year we competed in the outdoor competition.
 Our Boys 100m Relay team beat a record that stood for 20 years in 2011.

 Our football teams are open to both boys and girls.
-Year 3 and 4 football team.
+Year 3 and 4 football team will continue this year.